formkit/docs-content/essentials/schema.md

 ## FormKit Inputs

 Although schemas can be used for almost any purpose — the primary objective is to empower developers to build complex and dynamic forms using a serializable data format.
-Using the schema with FormKit inputs covers this use case well.
+Using the schema with FormKit Inputs covers this use case well.

-Assuming you globally registered the `FormKit` component — you can render your `FormKit` inputs from schema by using the `$cmp` schema node.
+Assuming you globally registered the `FormKit` component — you can render your `FormKit` inputs from schema by using the `$cmp` schema node:

 <example
   name="Schema - formkit"